 - There are 7 dairy breeds in Canada: Holstein, Jersey, Ayrshire, Brown Swiss, Guernsey, Milking Shorthorn and Canadienne.
-Approximately 1 million cows can be found in Canada, and of those million cows, 94% are of the Holstein breed.
+Approximately 1 million cows can be found in Canada, and of those million cows, 93% are of the Holstein breed.

 - A healthy Holstein calf weighs approximately 90 pounds at birth.

 - A mature Holstein cow weighs about 1500 pounds and stands approximately 59 inches tall at the shoulder.

 - Holstein heifers can be bred at 13 months of age, when they weigh about 800 pounds.
 It is desirable to have Holstein females calve for the first time between 22 and 26 months of age.

 - The Holstein gestation period is approximately nine months.